Why Gmail Email Opens Are Often Wrong (Gmail Image Proxy Explained)

 Understanding the difference between delivery events, infrastructure events, and real user behavior is essential for anyone relying on email analytics.

-MailPing analyzes Gmail infrastructure and email tracking behavior through independent testing and research.
+MailPing conducts independent analysis of Gmail infrastructure, proxy image retrieval systems, and modern email tracking behavior through controlled testing and research.